Contribution reporting

 Reporting Periods

-The various reports contains several different reporting and cover periods throughout, each relevant to what the report is being used for.
+The various reports contain several different reporting and cover periods throughout, each relevant to what the report is being used for.
 Understanding these periods is crucial for accurate processing and reporting.

-Each contribution report covers a specific time period.
-This is to decide, for a given payroll run, which report you should use.
-For example, if you’re running June’s payroll, you might want to use either June’s report if finalizing it manually or use May’s (last month’s) completed report.
-These periods are defined as:
+Each contribution report has a period property that covers a specific time period.
+This helps you decide which report to use for a given payroll run.
+For example, if you’re running June’s payroll, you might want to use either June’s report (if finalizing it manually) or May’s completed report.

 The employee breakdown - period: